-Previous high school transcripts will be evaluated to determine courses required for graduation with TGA.
+High school transcripts will be evaluated to determine courses required for graduation.

 2.11 Grade Point Average (GPA)

 Grades in all classes will be calculated on a 4.0 scale.
 There are no weighted grades for courses offered at TGA.
 In order to qualify for the NM State Lottery Scholarship students must attain 2.5 GPA.